shotgunsoftware/sg-jira-bridge/docs/debugging.rst

 Value can't be translated to a Shotgun/Jira value
 -------------------------------------------------
-If you change a status in Shotgun or Jira and there's no matching status value defined by the mapping in your handlers for the change, then you will see something like this in the logs::
+If you change a status in SG or Jira and there's no matching status value defined by the mapping in your handlers for the change, then you will see something like this in the logs::

-    2019-03-11 15:59:09,517 WARNING [entity_issue_handler] Unable to find a matching Jira status for Shotgun status 'na'
+    2019-03-11 15:59:09,517 WARNING [entity_issue_handler] Unable to find a matching Jira status for SG status 'na'

 In this case, there is no Jira status defined in the handlers to match with the ``na`` status in Shotgun.
 Your handler defines a